gardener/ci-infra/README.md

 ## CI Job Management

-Gardener uses a [`prow`](https://github.com/kubernetes/test-infra/blob/master/prow) instance at [prow.gardener.cloud] to handle CI and automation for parts of the project.
-Everyone can participate in a self-service PR-based workflow, where changes are automatically deployed after they have been reviewed.
-All job configs are located in [`config/jobs`].
+Gardener uses a [`prow`](https://github.com/kubernetes/test-infra/blob/master/prow) instance at [prow.gardener.cloud](https://prow.gardener.cloud) to handle CI and automation for parts of the project.
+Everyone can participate in a self-service PR-based workflow, where changes are automatically deployed after they have been reviewed and merge.
+All job configs are located in [`config/jobs`](config/jobs).

 ## How to setup